 - Injection of the shoulder with corticosteroids can reduce pain and duration of symptoms in the early stages.

 Physiotherapy for Frozen Shoulder can prevent worsening of your range of movement and help maintain the strength of the shoulder muscles in frozen shoulder.

 We regularly treat this shoulder problem in our clinics here in Dublin 15, using an approach based on current research evidence.
 While it can be a long road to full recovery – early physiotherapy assessment and treatment can aid in easing the pain and stiffness associated with frozen shoulder.

-If you are looking for a Physio in Dublin 15 to treat Frozen Shoulder, you can book in to see one of our experienced Physio’s to get a more individualised assessment and treatment approach?
-You can now book an in-clinic or virtual/online appointment at our Blanchardstown Physiotherapy Clinic or our Castleknock Physiotherapy Clinic through our website www.somertonphysio.ie, email us on [email protected] or call us on 01 9069566.
+If you are looking for a Physio in Dublin to treat Frozen Shoulder, you can book in to see one of our experienced Physio’s to get a more individualised assessment and treatment approach?
+You can now book an appointment at our Blanchardstown Physiotherapy Clinic, our Castleknock Physiotherapy Clinic or our Old Bawn Physiotherapy Clinic through our website www.somertonphysio.ie, email us on [email protected] or call us on 01 9069566.